microsoft/WindowsAppSDK/docs/EngineeringSystem/WinAppSDK-Maestro.md

 in ToolsetDependencies section where the uri will point to the ProjectReunionInternal repository.
 Detail information in **Steps to onboard new repository to WindowsAppSDK Maestro**

+To makes updates to Eng/Common, please do not make them in the non parent repo.
+Our parent repo for eng/common is the ProjectReunionInternal repository.
+To publish changes, please run the Maestro-UpdateEngCommon pipeline on the main branch.

 **Coherency Updates are Disabled**
 Coherency updates requires Maestro to travel down levels in the dependency tree.
 Since our instance of Maestro does not have permissions to every single repository that the